 The money being unwound has to go somewhere, and a chart from ZeroHedge paints another murky picture:

 As you can see, the Fed’s holdings (bottom graph) from unwinding their QE program don’t look so good.
 When the “piper has to be paid,” who knows what will happen.

 So strap in, because 2019 is going to be a murky year.

 Don’t Let the Fed’s Murky Plans Leave Your Retirement “Dead”

 Wolf Richter explained the Fed’s stated objective well, and linked to their first “stability report”:

 Preventing another financial crisis – or “promoting financial stability,” as the Federal Reserve Board of Governors calls it – isn’t the new third mandate of the Fed, but a “key element” in meeting its dual mandate of full employment and price stability, according to the Fed’s first Financial Stability Report.

 If their objective is full employment and price stability, then they have a lot of work to do to ensure 2019 doesn’t make things worse.

 Making sure your portfolio includes a diversified set of assets can help to keep it afloat.
 Consider gold and silver as part of any stable diversification plan.
-Especially when, traditionally, both assets perform well in “murky” markets.federal reserve, inflation, interest rates, jim cramer, quantitative easing, rate hike, us economy
+Especially when, traditionally, both assets perform well in “murky” markets.Featured, federal reserve, inflation, interest rates, jim cramer, quantitative easing, rate hike, us economy